olivaframework/olivajs/README.md

-# Angular app with Webpack
+# Typescript, Webpack, Bootstrap 4, Nunjucks, Karma

 ### To run this project on view mode you need: